tameramiddlebrooks/All-The-Stars/README.md

 **Miniumum Need To Have Features**

-The minimum features for my API are the functions on the Sun Sign Astrology page, where the user will be able to choose their sign and view information pertaining to that sign.
-The minimum features for this page are a way for the user to view all 12 sun signs and choose one (using a drop-down list), and a function Navigation Bar.
+The minimum features for my API are the functions on the Sun Sign Astrology page, where the user will be able to choose their sign from a list of all 12 (using a drop-down list) and view information pertaining to that sign.
+Also, a functional Navigation Bar.

 **Post MVP**

 Post MVP I'd want to convert this to Swift and upload it onto TestFlight.
-Also I’d like for users to have the option to look at their whole birth chart within the app instead of linking to another website.
+Also I’d like for users to have the option to look at their whole birth chart within the app.

 **Built With**